Plant pots and containers can brighten up even the smallest gardens. They add colour to your outdoor space and can

 Bulbs planting depth & spacing

 The depth and spacing of planted bulbs differ depending on the size of the bulb and whether it is a border bulb or a container bulb.
 In general, bulbs should be planted 2-3 times their diameter deep and 1-2 times their diameter apart.
 The below table provides a handy guide but when in doubt always consult the back of the pack for details.

 Choose the right container

 - Choose a container that has drainage holes and has enough depth to accommodate several inches of soil.
 In general, you'll need an inch of space between the tip of the bulb and the rim of the container.

-- The chosen container should ideally be frost resistant given that it will be outside over the winter months.
-To aid with protection from frost use crocks inside the pots to help with drainage, and also use pot feet as this ensures the container isn’t sitting on a cold surface and therefore helps to reduce frost damage.
+- The chosen container should ideally be frost resistant as it will be outside over the winter months.
+To aid with protection from frost you can use crocks or stones in the base of pots to help with drainage and pot feet to help ensure the container isn’t sitting on a cold surface.

 Get a good potting mix